lodwig/hacking_stuff/README.md

 # Hacking and other tools or exploit

-Just for personal use only
+Just for personal use only\n
 Use for your own RISK

 ```bash